adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 *1st July - 7th July*

-I worked on the feedback I got from the Culhane Lab, specifically **table1 R package**.
+I worked on the feedback I got from the Culhane Lab, specifically table1 R package.
 With this package, I created a **stratified analysis** of clinical data by the user’s chosen category variable.
 This is a great asset for identifying data biases.
 I decided to split the code into multiple files for better organisation as the source file was already reaching a thousand lines.
 Although for deployment purposes I also had to keep one merged file.
 I also updated the User Interface with styled tab headings.

 ![appPic3]({{ "/images/app3.jpg" | relative_url }})